About Our District

 Five Pillars of Character

-- Selflessness in Service of Others - Service is performed for others without any expectation of result or reward for the person performing it.
+Selflessness in Service of Others - Is the service performed for others without any expectation of result or reward for the person performing it.

-- Team/Togetherness - A group of people linked together for a common purpose.
+Team/Togetherness - Is a group of people linked in a common purpose.

-- Disciplined Life -Showing control of behaviors or a way of working.
+Disciplined Life - Sowing a controlled form of behavior or way of working.